oracle/python-oracledb/doc/src/user_guide/dataframes.rst

 Converting to other data frame formats is :ref:`shown later <convertingodf>` in this chapter.

-**Inserting OracleDataFrames into Oracle Database**

-To insert data currently in :ref:`OracleDataFrame <oracledataframeobj>` format into Oracle Database requires it to be converted.
-For example, you could convert it into a Pandas DataFrame for insert with the Pandas method ``to_sql()``.
-Or convert into a Python list via the PyArrow ``Table.to_pylist()`` method and then use standard python-oracledb functionality to execute a SQL INSERT statement.

 .. _dftypemapping:

 Data Frame Type Mapping
 -----------------------

-Internally, python-oracledb's :ref:`OracleDataFrame <oracledataframeobj>` support makes use of `Apache nanoarrow <https://arrow.apache.org/nanoarrow/>`__ libraries to build data frames.
+Internally, python-oracledb's :ref:`DataFrame <oracledataframeobj>` support makes use of `Apache nanoarrow <https://arrow.apache.org/nanoarrow/>`__ libraries to build data frames.

-The following data type mapping occurs from Oracle Database types to the Arrow types used in OracleDataFrame objects.
+The following data type mapping occurs from Oracle Database types to the Arrow types used in python-oracledb DataFrame objects.
 Querying any other data types from Oracle Database will result in an exception. :ref:`Output type handlers
 <outputtypehandlers>` cannot be used to map data types.

 .. list-table-with-summary:: Mapping from Oracle Database to Arrow data types